hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/01c-JSIntro.md

 They are respectively:

 + __target:__ the CSS selector that corresponds to the HTML element that will contain the plot.
 Look at the HTML code (`<div id="myFunction"></div>`), the id value corresponds to `target`: "#myFunction" in the object.
 + __data:__ this is where we indicate the value of the function(s) to be plotted.
-We talk about this in greater detail below.coordplane
+We talk about this in greater detail below.
 + __grid:__ this can be true or false (we call these "boolean values") and indicates whether or not we want a grid to be drawn in the background.
 + __xAxis:__ the value specifies the domain (range) for the x values...
 + __yAxis:__ the value specifies the domain (range) for the y values...